falowo95/sp500_ETL_Pipeline/README.md

 # Project about
-This project is aimed at processing sp500 stock data.
+This project is aimed at processing sp500 stock data to support decision making.
 The transformation steps taken enrich the dataset to facilitate the use of financial indicators to support business decision making by utilizing the dashboard developed in data studio.

 ## Dataset